Sachita23/Healthcare-Disease-Prediction-System/README.md

 ---

 ## Challenges

 * Limited availability of structured medical datasets
 * Noise in synthetic data affecting model accuracy
-* Difficulty in handling overlapping symptom conditions
+* Handling overlapping symptom conditions
+* Data integration challenges in warehousing layer
 * System is advisory and not a substitute for medical diagnosis

 ---

 ## Future Scope

-* Integration with real-world clinical datasets
+* Integration with real-world clinical and hospital datasets
-* Enhancement using advanced machine learning models
+* Use of advanced models (Deep Learning, Ensemble Methods)
-* Real-time data integration and scalability improvements
+* Real-time data streaming and analytics
-* Development of a full-stack application interface
+* Enhancement of Azure-based data pipelines
-* Mobile application deployment
+* Full-stack web and mobile application deployment

 ---

 ## Conclusion

-This project demonstrates how combining machine learning with data analysis can create impactful healthcare solutions.
-It highlights the potential of transforming raw data into meaningful insights while enabling accessible and scalable early disease prediction systems.
+This project demonstrates the integration of **data warehousing, big data analytics, and machine learning** to build a scalable healthcare prediction system.

+The use of cloud-based warehousing (Azure) ensures efficient data management, while big data analytics enables extraction of meaningful insights from large datasets.
+Together, these technologies highlight how modern data-driven approaches can transform healthcare systems into more intelligent and accessible solutions.

 ---